 I was checking it before going to sleep at night, and at least 50 times during the day.

-I was getting in arguments I didn't want to have with people I liked.
+I was getting in arguments I didn’t want to have, with people I liked, about things I didn’t care about.
 I was spending time every day searching for funny memes to post.
 I was posting half-baked ideas once or twice a day instead of writing articles, email newsletters, or pages for a book.

 I didn’t like who I was becoming, and I felt out of control.